noraliu13/Research-Project-on-Toothpaste-Brands/README.md

   - Phosphate dissociates more readily, increasing the base concentration in solution.
   - Higher base concentrations lead to more frequent collisions and reactions, contributing to a greater magnitude of neutralization over time.

-However, despite phosphate's theoretical strength, fluoride exhibited a greater rate of reaction.
-This discrepancy is likely due to the higher concentration of fluoride ions in fluoridated toothpaste compared to the concentration of phosphate ions in Calcium Phosphate toothpaste.
-The increased fluoride concentration results in more frequent collisions and an enhanced reaction rate.
+Despite the theoretical strength of phosphate, fluoride exhibited a greater rate of reaction, likely due to the higher concentration of fluoride ions in fluoridated toothpaste compared to the phosphate ions in Calcium Phosphate toothpaste.
+The increased fluoride concentration results in more frequent collisions, enhancing the reaction rate.
+Charcoal, although not a base, demonstrated neutralization due to its strong buffering capacity.
+It contains sodium cocoyl glutamate, which has a pH of 9<sup>-10</sup>, and this buffering ability caused its titration graph to resemble those of standard acid-base reactions.

-#### Why Charcoal Worked

-- Charcoal, though not a base, demonstrated neutralization due to its strong buffering capacity.
-- It contains sodium cocoyl glutamate, which has a pH of 9<sup>-10</sup>.
-- This buffering ability caused its titration graph to resemble those of standard acid-base reactions.